Mass Storage Drive¶

 /etc/kvmd/override.yaml

-and add the extra drive config section:otg: devices: drives: enabled: true # Set it to true to enable count: 1 # +1 drive, default value default: # Default configuration for the all extra drives cdrom: false # Default value (false for the generic flash drive) rw: false # Read-only by default
+and add the extra drive config section:otg: devices: drives: enabled: true # Set it to true to enable count: 1 # +1 drive, default value default: # Default configuration for the all extra drives cdrom: false # Default value (false for the generic flash drive, true for CD/DVD) rw: false # Read-only by default

 The